-- Each company’s profile, which itself can consist of the name, type (LLP, OPC, PLC, etc.), number of employees, contact details,
+- Each company’s profile which itself can consist of the name, type (LLP, OPC, PLC, etc.), number of employees, contact details, etc.

-- Quick access to other company’s data (like expenses, income, tax return, or previous tax forms, etc.) from the profile, status.
+- Quick access to other companies’ data (like expenses, income, tax returns, previous tax forms, etc.) from the profile, status.

-- A chat with a customer (if you want such functionality).
+- A chat with each customer (if you want such functionality).

 For higher convenience, you can categorize companies and create several lists or tabs.
-For example, you can create tabs by companies types or statuses (active, archived, closed).
+For example, you can create tabs by company types or statuses (active, archived, closed).

 Access rights feature highly depends on how you build up relationships with your clients and what your workflow looks like.

 By the way, we have an article dedicated to building a custom Client Relationship Management system where we go into building a customer management flow in more detail: